 Need some help creating simple (but very shareable) images like the examples above?

 I’ve spent hours and hours on PicMonkey testing, experimenting and creating shareable images for blog posts and social media.
-I’ve rolled everything I’ve learning thus far into one easy-to-understand (but thorough) how-to ebook, complete with over a dozen screenshots, to walk you through the process of creating your own images on PicMonkey.
+I’ve rolled everything I’ve learned thus far into one easy-to-understand (but thorough) how-to ebook, complete with over a dozen screenshots, to walk you through the process of creating your own images on PicMonkey.
 The result is

 Get more details or grab your copy HERE.